If you’re applying to Queen’s (Smith) Commerce, or you’re simply interested in learning more about the program, this guide is for you.

 Who wouldn’t want to get “Distinguished” scores across the board for both essays?!
 Well, you CAN.

 Check out our Queen’s Commerce Application Prep Guide for possible questions, essay templates sand examples, and much more.
 We also highly recommend that you connect with a coach for access to all the tools you need to write essays that will help you stand out and improve your chances of admissions success.

 Queen’s Commerce Supplementary Application Deadline

-If you would like extra support and guidance on the process of completing and submitting your Queen’s Commerce application, reach out to us any time at firstname.lastname@example.org or get in touch with a coach for all the details.
+If you would like extra support and guidance on the process of completing and submitting your Queen’s Commerce application, connect with a coach for all the details.

 Queen’s Commerce Portal

 The Queen’s Commerce portal is known as SOLUS.

 SOLUS is the information system Queen’s uses (run by Oracle’s PeopleSoft software) to manage all student applicant information.